jruydemir/recipes/desserts/coconut_panna_cotta.md

 ===========
 1. Heat Coconut Cream in saucepan.
 Add half of the heavy cream.
 Add the sugar.
 2. Mix Gelatin with remaining cream and let set for 5 minutes.
 3. When pan mixture is at a slight boil add the gelatin mixture.
 Mix gently.
-Pour into ramikins.
+Pour into ramekins.

 Notes
 =====